Celebrating the Windrush generation

 Between now and October 2019 we are holding a series of events including a film night, a street carnival and a dinner dance.
 To find our event listing, you can:

-In December 2018, the Council called on government to bring to an end to the “hostile environment” policies and pledges support for local Croydon residents that had been affected those policies.
+In December 2018, the council called on government to bring to an end to the hostile environment policies and pledges support for local Croydon residents that had been affected by those policies.

 - call on central government not to cap compensation amounts payable to victims of the ‘hostile environment’ under its compensation scheme or to apply confidentiality agreements, time limits and other arbitrary restrictions

 - support for the call for fees for naturalisation to be waived for all who have been affected

 - oppose the criminalisation of Windrush families under the ‘hostile environment’

 - demand that the government fully support advice agencies in their work to achieve justice for all those affected, Croydon and elsewhere

 - continue to review our own policies and procedures to ensure that we support those affected

 - press the Prime Minister to call for an independent public inquiry into the “Windrush scandal”